Matroids and the space of torus-invariant subvarieties of the Grassmannian with given homology class: The case of Grassmannians of lines

 \section{The case of Grassmannians of lines}

 In this section we develop some aspects of our general theory for the case $d=2$, as an example to showcase its applications, culminating in Section~\ref{Sect_geo} on the geometry of thin Schubert cells.
-Several of the facts in this section are standard in matroid theory, but we give proofs for self-containedness.
+Several of the facts in this section are standard in matroid theory, and several others echo Kapranov's work \cite{K} (especially Section~1.3 thereof), but we give proofs for self-containedness.

 We begin with setup, first of all for integer partitions, which are basic objects in combinatorics.
 The reader may consult \cite{RS} for a wealth of information, of which we only need the very rudiments.
 The importance of partitions to us, in brief, is that torus orbits in $\Gr(2,n)$ are configurations of $2\le\ell\le n$ points on $\mathbb P^1$, and we need the combinatorial information of the sizes of subsets of these $\ell$ points that coincide.
 The same combinatorics can be captured by matroids of rank~$2$; this is the subject of Section~\ref{Sect_M2P}.